UPPMAX/HPC-python/docs/day3/batch.rst

             #SBATCH -c 32
             # Asking for one GPU
             #SBATCH --gpus-per-task=1

+            # Set a path where the example programs are installed.
+            # Change the below to your own path to where you placed the example programs
+            MYPATH=/proj/nobackup/hpc-python-spring-naiss/<your-dir>/HPC-python/Exercises/examples/programs/

             # Remove any loaded modules and load the ones we need
             module purge  > /dev/null 2>&1
             module load buildtool-easybuild/4.8.0-hpce082752a2 GCC/13.2.0 Python/3.11.5 SciPy-bundle/2023.11 JupyterLab/4.2.0